chadian/sticksnglue/content/blog/2016-04-09-js-puzzles.md

 The rest of the puzzle is playing with the timing of return values and the difference of an assignment from <span class="lang:default decode:true crayon-inline ">number++</span> and <span class="lang:default decode:true crayon-inline">++number</span>.

-At least that&#8217;s the way I understand it, let me know if I&#8217;ve missed anything.
+At least that's the way I understand it, let me know if I've missed anything.